Spacebrew/spacebrew.js/README.md

 Here is a list of the core examples that are included in this repo.
 These examples were designed to help you get started building web apps that connect to other applications, objects and spaces via Spacebrew.

-###Button
+###Button (Boolean Example)
-Web app with a button that sends a boolean value and a random range value every time the button is clicked.
+Web app with a button that publishes a boolean value every time the button is clicked.
+It also subscribes to boolean messages, which change the web app's background color.

-###Graph
+###Slider (Range Example)
+Web app that subscribes and publishes range values and features three sliders that are used to send and display range values to and from Spacebrew.

+###String Example
+Web app with a text box publishes text messages to Spacebrew.
+App also subscribes to string messages, which are displayed underneath the text box.

+###Dice (Custom Data Type Example)
+Web app that publishes and subscribes to the custom data type called dice.
+It features a button that generates a random number between 1 and 6.

+###Graph (App Moved to Wildstyle Examples)
 Web app that features a graph that maps values received via three different subscription channels.
 It also features inputs for string and boolean values.
 These values are displayed in lists.

-###Slider
-Web app with three sliders that can be used to send range values to Spacebrew, or to display range values that are received from Spacebrew.

-###String
-Web app with a text box that allows you to send text messages to Spacebrew.

 License
 =======